 Winner: Philo on value

-Philo providers 59 channels for $20 a month, but no offers no news or sports channels.
-Hulu Live TV channel offering is more like a cable TV package but starts at $55 per month.
-Philo also currently lacks support for Chromecast.
-Hulu Live TV is the better service when it comes to channels available but you will pay nearly triple the price of Philo
+Philo providers 59 channels for $25 a month, but no offers no news or sports channels.
+Hulu Live TV channel offering is more like a cable TV package but starts at $76.99 per month.
+Hulu Live TV is the better service when it comes to channels available but you will pay more than double of Philo

 The Tale of the Tape